 Joe Gillman is an infrastructure attorney with substantial experience in construction, real estate, finance and general corporate matters.
 At Nossaman, he helps clients execute complex and innovative projects in the social, water and transportation sectors.
 His experience includes public works competitive bidding requirements and processes, tax credit financing, long-term real estate instruments and drafting procurement and contract documents relating to public-private partnerships and other alternative delivery methods.

-Joe is a graduate of the University of California, Berkeley, and he earned a joint J.D./M.B.A. from the Emory School of Law.
-During law school, he edited both the Emory International Law Review and Emory Corporate Governance and Accountability Review, and served as a judicial intern to the Honorable Kathleen Cardone in the Western District of Texas.
+Joe is a graduate of the University of California, Berkeley and he earned a joint J.D./M.B.A. from the Emory School of Law.
+During law school, he edited both the Emory International Law Review and Emory Corporate Governance and Accountability Review.
+He also served as a judicial intern to the Honorable Kathleen Cardone in the Western District of Texas.

 East County Advanced Water Purification (ECAWP) Joint Powers Authority (JPA) – East County Advanced Water Purification Project.
 Key member of the legal team providing day-to-day support to the JPA in the development of four progressive-design-build / operate packages which will provide East San Diego County with a new, safe, sustainable and drought-proof water supply using state-of-the-art technology and potable reuse.
-ECAWP is a collaborative partnership between the Padre Dam Municipal Water District, the San Diego County Sanitation District, the City of El Cajon, and Helix Water District through a JPA Agreement.
-Once online, the ECAWP Project is anticipated to treat the combined 2025 wastewater flow of approximately 15 million gallons per day and produce up to 12,880 acre-feet per year or 11.5 MGD, of new, safe, reliable, and locally controlled potable water supply.
+ECAWP is a collaborative partnership between the Padre Dam Municipal Water District, the San Diego County Sanitation District, the City of El Cajon and Helix Water District through a JPA Agreement.
+Once online, the ECAWP Project is anticipated to treat the combined 2025 wastewater flow of approximately 15 million gallons per day and produce up to 12,880 acre-feet per year or 11.5 MGD, of new, safe, reliable and locally controlled potable water supply.
 This represents approximately 30% of East County’s water demand.